Ley789/SimpleRayTracer/Thesis/thesis.md

 A point light is defined by the location and the color.
 It sends light in all direction.

+## Transformations

+Imagine we want to describe a scene where a object changes its position in each frame.
+Now to define this scene we would either need different objects or we define transformations for the object, to represent the motion.
+The advantage of transformations is that the scene gets more dynamic.
+To define these transformations we first must introduce homogeneous coordinates.

 ## Homogeneous coordinates

 Homogeneous coordinates represent $n-dimensional$ coordinates with $n+1$ values.